yyoshiaki/VIRTUS/README.md

 - note that you cannnot use `\`in --outFileNamePrefix_*
 - STAR will require memory at least 30GB.
 Check your resources.
 - You can use udocker instead of docker by cwltool option `--user-space-docker-cmd=udocker`.
+- You can specify another host's reference URL such as the mouse in createindex steps, but note that virus references are designed for human viruses.
+We don't guarantee the result when you changed the reference species.

 ## test